AppliBLE/Web_Bluetooth_App_WBA/README.md

 ## **Peer To Peer Server**

-The P2P Server application demonstrates a bidirectional BLE communication between a client and a server.
+The P2P Server application demonstrates a bidirectional Bluetooth® LE communication between a client and a server.
 The P2P Server interface proposes a set of buttons to interact with the connected device.
 A reboot panel is available only if a P2P Server service with the reboot OTA characteristic is detected on the device (see the Firmware Update Over The Air section to have more information related to OTA).

 ### **Requierements**